crispab/codekvast/DEVELOPMENT-GUIDE.md

 1. Launch 5 terminal windows
 1. In terminal #1 do `./gradlew :sample:jenkins1:run`.
 This will download and start one version of Jenkins with Codekvast attached.
 1. In terminal #2 do `./gradlew :sample:jenkins2:run`.
 This will download and start another version of Jenkins with Codekvast attached.
 1. In terminal #3 do `./gradlew :sample:sample-ltw:run`.
-This will launch the short-lived sample.app.SampleApp.
+This will launch the short-lived `sample.app.SampleApp` with Codekvast attached.
+The SampleApp is handy when you want to correlate source code to the data that is collected by Codekvast.
 1. In terminal #4 do `./gradlew :product:agent:daemon:bootRun`.
-This will start Codekvast Daemon that will make an inventory of the sample applications.
+This will start Codekvast Daemon.
+ Codekvast Daemon will make an inventory of each of the sample applications.
-It will also periodically produce data files to be consumed by the warehouse.
+It combines that with the live data from the instrumented sample apps, and periodically produces a data file to be consumed by the warehouse.
 1. In terminal #5 do `./gradlew :product:warehouse:bootRun`.
 This will start Codekvast Warehouse that will consume the data files produced by the daemon.
 1. Open a web browser at http://localhost:8080.
 It will show the warehouse web interface.

-### How to do rapid development of the web app
+### How to do rapid development of the warehouse web app

 In addition to the above do this:

 1. Launch a terminal window
 1. `cd product/warehouse/src/webapp`
 1. `npm start`.
 It will start an embedded web server on port 8088.
 It reloads changes to the webapp automatically.
+It will also refresh the browser automatically.
 1. Open the web browser at http://localhost:8088

-### Canned REST responses for off-line webapp development
+### Canned REST responses for off-line warehouse webapp development

-When running the webapp from `npm start` there is a number of canned REST responses available.
+When running the warehouse webapp from `npm start` there is a number of canned REST responses available.
 This makes it possible to develop the webapp with nothing else than `npm start` running.

-The canned responses are really handy when doing CSS & HTML development, where live data is not necessary.
+The canned responses are really handy when doing frontend development, where live data is strictly not necessary.

 #### End-point /api/v1/methods